 Nearby Mi’kmaq communities and non-indigenous residents stress that they have not been properly consulted and have not given consent or social license for this project to proceed.
 Many people say they found out about the project only when water protectors created slowdowns on a major highway in 2014.
 Legal challenges and protests in Halifax followed.
 A Treaty Truck House has been built on the bank of the River, as guaranteed in the Peace and Friendship Treaty of 1752, and this site forms a focal point for protectors to monitor ongoing events at the River.

 - Carbon pricing

-March 8, 2017 The Government of Nova Scotia announced it is seeking input on its proposed Cap and Trade program design.
+March 8, 2017 The Government of Nova Scotia announced it was seeking input on its proposed Cap and Trade program design.

 The discussion paper and other government information on this topic can be found on their Climate Change web page.
-The public comment period ends March 31, 2017.
+The public comment period ended March 31, 2017.

 In 2016, in advance of the release of Nova Scotia’s 2016/17 Budget, diverse groups came together to urge the provincial government to develop a carbon pricing system for Nova Scotia based on 5 key principles.
 The groups represent labour, anti-poverty, environmental, and social justice communities across the province.
 Read the group’s open letter here: CarbonPricingPrinciples4NS